vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 ### Partitioning

 Vector supports dynamic `key_prefix` values through [`strftime` specificiers][strftime_specifiers].
-This allows you to use the [event `timestamp`][default_schema] within the object key name, creating time based partitions.
+This allows you to create time based partitions based on the [event `timestamp`][default_schema].
 This is highly recommended for the logging use case since it allows for clean data segmentation, making it easy to prune and read data efficiently.
 Please see the [example specification](#example) for examples.

 ### Rate Limiting